ILLUVRSE/Main/sentinelnet/deployment.md

 4. **Key rotation**:
    - Add new key to Key Registry, begin signing with new key, keep old key public available for verification for overlap window, rotate out old key after verification.

+- **RBAC enforcement**:
+  - In production SentinelNet should only be reachable through CommandPad or the Kernel API gateway.
+Those layers attach authenticated principals so SentinelNet can record `createdBy` / `editedBy` on policy mutations.
+Local dev defaults to `principal.id=unknown`; do not ship that configuration to prod.

 ---

 ## Deployment checklist